Odedmmn/odedmmn.github.io-Eyes_Exercise/README.md

 Simply open the `index.html` file in a web browser, and the web page with the interactive eyes will appear.
 Move your mouse around the screen to see the eyes follow your cursor.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to enhance the project.

 ## License